wealdtech/ethdo/docs/usage.md

 Withdrawal credentials: 0x0033ef3cb10b36d0771ffe8a02bc5bfc7e64ea2f398ce77e25bb78989edbee36
 ```

-If the validator is not an account it can be queried directly with `--pubkey`.
+If the validator is not an account then `--validator` option can be supplied with a validator index or public key.

 ```sh
 $ ethdo validator info --pubkey=0x842dd66cfeaeff4397fc7c94f7350d2131ca0c4ad14ff727963be9a1edb4526604970df6010c3da6474a9820fa81642b